 We recognized a liability for estimated earn-out payments.
 These payments will be based on the performance of B&F over a five-year period.
-The liability for earn-out payments was \$20.1 million at December 31, 2019.
+The liability for earn-out payments was \$16.0 million and \$20.1 million at December 31, 2020 and 2019, respectively.
 The contingent consideration accrual is included in accounts payable and accrued expenses in the consolidated statements of financial condition.